LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ```

 First list of do expression have variable initialization and increment, there can be more
 expressions.
-In above example we have `i` and `result` variables.
+In the above example, we have `i` and `result` variables.
 The `i` variable is incremented by
 1 starting from 1.
 And `result` starts from empty list and add element to the list using `cons`.
-The second list have two values stop condition and result of the whole expression.
+The second list have two values, stop condition and result of the whole expression.
 The rest is body
 that is executed on each iteration.

-So the code will print each number and return list of numbers.
+So the code will print each number and return a list of numbers.

 ## List operations